tuokri/rs2wapy-examples/examples/unranked_discord_alert/README.md

     ![Config Vars](../images/heroku_reveal_config_vars.png)

     - Setup your environment variables.
-The variables you see in the image are all required!
+    - You have to setup `WEBADMIN_USERNAME_#`, `WEBADMIN_PASSWORD_#` and `WEBADMIN_URL_#`
+    for each RS2 server you want to track.
+    - The `#` starts from 1 and should be increased by 1 for every server you set up.
+    - The example image has variables set up for 2 servers.
-    - `DISCORD_WEBHOOK_URL` is the URL we created in [part 3](#3-create-a-discord-webhook) of this guide.
+    - `DISCORD_WEBHOOK_URL_#` is the URL we created in [part 3](#3-create-a-discord-webhook) of this guide.
-    - Also fill in your WebAdmin details.
+    - If you only have a single webhook URL, you can use the same webhook URL multiple times.
-    - You may create a new RS2 WebAdmin admin account for this bot, just make sure the account has access to the "Current Game" tab.
+    - You may create new RS2 WebAdmin admin accounts for this bot, just make sure the accounts have access to the "Current Game" tab.

     ![Setup Config Vars](../images/heroku_setup_config_vars.png)